topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 04AB: FF

 ; ??
 Function 1
+; called for each frame during flashing of score1 or 2
 04AC: 21 A5 43        LD      HL,$43A5            ; {+ram.Counter8}
 04AF: 35              DEC     (HL)
 04B0: 7E              LD      A,(HL)